jmacc93/essays/machine_learning_ai_questions_and_ideas.md

 For instance: smaller, faster, etc

+##

 # Ideas

 I'm going to try to make an effort to write down my machine learning and AI ideas here

+## Image correction ML model

+Think: Stable Diffusion makes *almost* correct images, this model would go through and fix small details

+## Warp diffusion

+This is like a generative image diffusion model, but uses warp noise (randomly warped image) instead of additive noise

+## Language / code correction LLM

+An LLM that takes some code or general language that's been corrupted somehow (eg: replace random characters, words; swap words, etc) and it rebuilds the un-corrupted version

 ## Unit vector training